hashadar/fintracker-v1/utils/README.md

 ## Modules

 ### `etl/`
-- `data_loader.py`: Loads and preprocesses financial data from Google Sheets, now including pension cashflows and vehicle data
+- `data_loader.py`: Loads and preprocesses financial data from Google Sheets, now including pension cashflows and vehicle data.
+The loader has been refactored to use a centralized configuration for data validation and cleaning.
-- `asset_classifier.py`: Classifies assets by type and platform, including vehicles
+- `asset_classifier.py`: Classifies assets by type and platform, including vehicles.
+It now uses a simple, lookup-based mapping from the central configuration.

 ### `data_processing.py`
 - Data processing utilities for filtering, aggregation, and rolling metrics